Return to overview

 Source: EvilProxy Phishing-as-a-Service with MFA bypass emerged in dark web

-However, for the operation of EvilProxy, this study has used Evilginx 2.4.
+However, for the operation of EvilProxy, this study has used Evilginx 2.4, which utilizes reverse proxy capabilities to intercept requests and responses between the victim and the legitimate site.
 Later, we will discuss Evilginx 3.2 more - the most recent version.
 In version 2.4, basic templates for platforms such as M365, Citrix or Okta are no longer provided.
 Yet, these can be easily created using the examples that are provided here.

 In essence, an EvilProxy operates as follows: